Research Team

 Grant Laskin, PhD, completed his doctoral training in Integrative Physiology at Florida State University under Dr. Brad Gordon, where he studied the regulation of skeletal muscle mass and function.
 He utilizes both rodent and in vitro models to assess the influence of external stimuli such as nutrients, hormones, and contractile activity on the molecular signals which underlie skeletal muscle health.
 His longstanding interests to define the mechanistic drivers of the aging process and elucidate therapeutic targets to promote healthy aging inspired him to join the Thompson lab.

 Baylah Mazonson, BA, graduated from Boston University in 2022 with a Bachelor’s in Neuroscience and a minor in Biology.
-She is interested in the biological progression of frailty and is pursuing a career in research.
+At the Thompson Lab, she has used large-scale mouse studies and in vitro models to study the effect of aging and frailty on skeletal muscle function.
+She enjoys learning new molecular biology techniques and is pursuing a career in neurobiology.

 Jenny (Yuhoung) Kim, BA, graduated from Boston University in 2024 with a Bachelor’s in Biology and minor in Engineering Science.
 She is interested in biomedical engineering and lab techniques.
 She also enjoys working with the geriatric mice as they are very cute!